Last Updated on October 26, 2023 by Sorin Petroj

 So, as a conclusion and advice to all parents, consult a coach and take your child on a slower racket until he progresses.
 You will quickly change to faster and harder later when he has already learned all the moves technically well.

 How often should I change my table tennis racket?

 In general, it is the choice of each of us, but it is not good to change often.
-The reason is that not only do you get used to it, but also your reflexes, technique, and coordination.
-By changing the racket, especially the blade, you have a completely different feeling and control, and then you will perform certain moves differently.
+The reason is that you get used to not only it but also your reflexes, technique, and coordination.
+By changing the racket, especially the blade, you have a different feeling and control, and then you will perform certain moves differently.

 We recommend a change when you learn all the basic moves and another possible change when you strengthen physically and progress to the extent that the old racket no longer gives you the maximum.
-You can change rubbers more often, depending on how you have progressed.
+You can change rubbers more often, depending on how you have gone.

 If you play the same and train at the same pace, it is recommended that you buy the same rubbers that you only had, but new ones because the old ones are worn out.
 Many top players do not change their blades from the moment they become famous until the end of their careers.

-We have listed down a detailed overview of things you should look for while purchasing the rackets.
-Ensure to look for a handle, blade, grip tape, side tape, speed, spin, control, and glue.
+We have listed a detailed overview of things you should look for while purchasing rackets.
+Look for a handle, blade, grip tape, side tape, speed, spin, control, and glue.

 Firstly, think about what type of player you are and at which level to choose what suits you best.

 Secondly, the type of racket is for each individual separately.
 It suits faster, more complex, and with a straight handle racket for some people.
 However, for others, it suits more slowly, softer, and with flared handle racket.

 All the information you have learned is the one that the best table tennis players in the world have in mind when choosing their racket.
 Lastly, customizing the ping pong paddle based on your choice will help you play at an intermediate or professional level.